Powerspace/scala-openrtb/README.md

 This library also provides SerDes for [BidSwitch](http://www.bidswitch.com/) bidding models, and aims to support other DSPs in the near future.

 ## Building
-Build it lika any other SBT project.
+Build it like any other SBT project.
 Go to the root folder and run:

 ```sbt
 sbt compile